scalabridge/docs/sites/en/learn-to-code/input_and_output.md

 # Lab: Name Length

-* Change `name.rb` so it also prints the number of characters in the user's name.
+* Change `name.scala` so it also prints the number of characters in the user's name.
 * For instance:

         What is your first name?
-        Alex
+        Cady
         What is your last name?
-        Chaffee
+        Heron
-        Hello, Alex Chaffee!
+        Hello, Cady Heron!
-        Your name is 11 characters long.
+        Your name is 9 characters long.

+# Advanced Lab: Age

+* Ask for your friend's age
+* Tell them how old they will be in 10 years
+* What happens if they don't enter a number?